Global-Security-Bootcamp/global-security-bootcamp-core/docs/guides/organizer-onboarding.md

 An **Event Organizer** plans and executes a local Global Security Bootcamp event.
 You are responsible for:

 - Creating and managing an event repository.
+ - Requesting and onboarding a provisioned event repository (the stewardship team can create and configure this for you).
 - Recruiting speakers, volunteers, and sponsors.
 - Customizing core templates for your local context.
 - Preparing labs and hands-on materials.